seymaozukanar/challenge_box/README.md

 - Commit these changes to the `staging/master` branch

-- After committing these changes, our servers will automatically load them in approximately 10 minutes
+- After committing these changes, algorand developer portal servers will automatically load them in approximately 10 minutes

 - That’s it!
 Now you have the box 🚀